peachbastard/the-beastlands/src/site/notes/Party/Mabel.md

 - Was forced into servitude by the Junken and forced to receive a tattoo that made her appear like one of them
 - Has a tattoo on her back of a map that leads back to home
 - Mother was killed by a blue tiefling
+- Manifests spores using her druidic magic, and is trained in hand-to-hand and weaponry combat